Sub-Acute Detox Treatment

-The Detox Treatment Center is staffed by Sanford’s Chief Medical Officer, Chief Clinical Officer, Chief Operations Officer, registered and/or licensed practical nurses, medical assistants, licensed physicians, clinicians, dietitians, and case managers.
-Sanford Chief Medical Officer, Gilbert Masterson, M.D., oversees all medical interventions at the Detox Center and he provides an important segue for patients moving from detox to other levels of care within the continuum.
+The detox treatment center is staffed by Sanford Behavioral Health’s chief medical officer, chief clinical officer, chief operations officer, registered or licensed practical nurses, medical assistants, licensed physicians, clinicians, dietitians, and case managers.
+Our Chief Medical Officer, Gilbert Masterson, M.D., oversees all medical interventions at the detox center, and he provides an essential segue for patients moving from detox to other levels of care within the continuum.

-Sanford West provides a beautiful space in which to heal.
-Our restored mid-century modern facility has restful colors, original artwork, and comfortable furniture.
+Our facilities provide a beautiful space in which to heal.
 The shared spaces encourage community when wanted and tranquil solitude when needed.
-In short, the detoxification program provides a safe, secure setting that is conducive to withdrawal management, personal privacy, and security of personal belongings.
-Sanford Detox Center is the ideal environment for:
+Our detoxification program offers a structured and secure setting conducive to withdrawal management, personal privacy, and the security of personal belongings.
+Our detox center offers the ideal environment for the following:

 - Therapeutic and educational activities